gr997570/CSCI5709-Backend/T5_GurleenKaur_Saluja_Readme.md

 POST			User Added							201
 			Id not required.
 It will be auto-generated.
+400 Request body is empty.
+400
-400 Internal Server Error						500
+			Internal Server Error						500

 PUT			User Updated							200
 			Id value mismatch for request parameter and request body!
+400 Request body is empty.
+400
-400 User not found for update					404
+			User not found for update					404
 			Internal Server Error						500